huangyuzhang/Fizzy-Jam/src/collections/post/doc.md

 * **Single Tag**: Contains the tag meta info and the posts with such tag.
 * **Single Post**: The post page.

 ### Single Pages

-Page is one type of collections.
+Page is one type of collection.
 All pages are stored in the `src/page/` folder.
 You need to edit the `permalink`s for each page to customize their URL.

 There are several layouts you can choose from:

 * `single-page`: the post-like page, e.g. /about/
 * `list-post`: post listing page, e.g. /post/
 * `archive`: post archive page, e.g. /archives/